 1. Choose a formula to calculate your basal metabolic rate.
 You can choose from the 5 most popular equations:

-- Mifflin-St Jeor - one of the most popular BMR equations recommended by US Academy of Nutrition and Dietetics.
-To use it, you need to know the following variables: sex, age, height, and weight.
+- Mifflin-St Jeor - one of the most popular BMR equations recommended by To use it, you need to know the following variables: sex, age, height, and weight.

 - Revised Harris-Benedict - a revised version of the previous formula, altered by a group of researchers in 1984.
 To use it, you need to know the following variables: sex, age, height, and weight.

 - Katch-McArdle - the only formula taking lean body mass into account.
+To use it, you may also need a lean body mass calculator.
 This is actually the only value you need to know to use it.